yakimka/CherryTomato/README.md

 But if you need pipes and other shell features you can write your own script, place it in filesystem and execute from CherryTomato.

+**NOTE:** Commands that you executed will not be closed automatically on the CherryTomato exit.

 Also, you can pass some info about timer to your custom commands with macros:

 * `{tomatoes}` - number of completed tomatoes